Table of Contents

 - The marketplace isn’t going to get any easier to interpret any time soon

-Chapter Four: How to Pick the Right Platform for You
+Chapter Four: How to Pick the Right Platform for your Needs

 With all of these different platforms competing for your business, it can be difficult to know which will work best for your purposes.